-Here are the steps I use to identify the Core Fear with my patients:
+Below are the steps I use to identify the Core Fear with my patients.

-- Monitor: Trigger → Fear → Behavior (avoidance or compulsion)
+- Monitor: Trigger → Feared Outcome → Behavior (Avoidance or Compulsion)

-- Go back to any of the stories that don’t seem to fit the hypothesized Core Fear and see if you can figure out how they might indeed fit, or adjust the hypothesized Core Fear to fit them in.
+- Go back to any symptoms that don’t seem to be connected to the hypothetical Core Fear and see if the patient can figure out how they might indeed be connected, or adjust the hypothetical Core Fear to fit them in.

 - The Core Fear should ring true to the patient.

-- Review this and see if everything fits; adjust or refine the hypothesized Core Fear as needed.
+- Adjust or refine the hypothesized Core Fear as needed.

 - Start ERP work based on your hypothesized Core Fear, but remain open to revising it in light of new information.

 In my experience, identifying the Core Fear has been a key factor in making ERP more precise, and consequently faster and more effective.
-I hope the above will help patients and therapists reading this article to gain a better understanding of OCD, and that this will lead to better treatment outcomes.
+I hope the above will help patients and therapists to gain a better understanding of OCD, and that this will lead to better treatment outcomes.